SparkJiao/SLQA/README.md

 - It seems that the performance is not good enough.

 ### update 12.7:
-- The `text_field_embedder` receive a list of `token embedder` and concatenate their output in an arbitrary order.
+- The `text_field_embedder` receives a list of `token embedder`s and concatenates their output in an arbitrary order.
 So if we use `split` wo can't make sure the part with dimension of 1024 is the output of `elmo_token_embedder`.
 As a result, I split it as three seperate `text_field_embedder`s.
 - The fuse function in the paper is wrote as the same one.
-But I think the fuse layers of passage, question and self-aligned passage representation use different weight and they should not share gradient.
-So I use three different fuse layer.
+But I think the fuse layers of passage, question and self-aligned passage representation use different weight and they should not share gradients.
+So I use three different fuse layers.
 - Change the self attention function from `D = AA^T` to `D = AWA^T`

 ### update 12.9: